tekartik/synchronized.dart/README.md

 ## How it works

-`SynchronizedLock` uses `Zone` to know in which context a block is running in order to be reentrant.
+Each `Lock` object keep a list of pending tasks.
+The next tasks is executed once the previous one is done

-Locks maintain a list of active locks and tasks to run them consecutively
+Re-entrant locks uses `Zone` to know in which context a block is running in order to be reentrant.

 ## Example